West Yorkshire derbies: Bradford City and Leeds United

 Bradford City has a long-standing rivalry with Leeds United in the modern era.

 This rivalry is mainly due to the two cities' proximity to one another, which has exacerbated in later years because there has been some football fans within Bradford choosing to travel the short distance to support Leeds rather than the home town's City.
 Although Leeds fans are unlikely to raise the same level of emotion talking about Bradford that a City fan would in talking about Leeds.
 There may be other reasons, including the setting alight of a chip van by Leeds fans during a game between the two sides at Odsal perceived by some as a mockery of the Bradford City stadium fire.

 The last meeting between these two sides was at Valley Parade on 27 August 2014 in the Football League Cup, Leeds took a 1–0 lead in the 82nd minute, but Bradford won the game with goals from Billy Knott and James Hanson.

 Bradford City and Leeds City

-Before formation of Leeds United, Bradford City had with rivalry Leeds City, until its dissolution in 1919.
-Both the clubs met 6 times in Football League Second Division, where Bradford City won 4 times and 2 matches ended in a draw.
+Before the formation of Leeds United, Bradford City had a rivalry with Leeds City until its dissolution in 1919.
+Both the clubs played each other 6 times in Football League Second Division, where Bradford City won 4 times and 2 matches ended in a draw.